Timelines, Programs, and Resources for Computer Science Students

-Computer science is a burgeoning academic and career field.
-According to the National Center for Education Statistics, the number of PhD graduates in computer science more than doubled between 1995 and 2011.
-An online doctoral level degree path is designed to afford graduates flexibility both in their academic and career pursuits.
-Learn more about the online PhD in computer science, what to expect during the application process, how degree programs are structured and what graduates can do after receiving their degree on this page.
+Computer science is a burgeoning academic and career space.
+According to the National Center for Education Statistics, the number of Ph.D. graduates in computer science more than doubled between 1995 and 2011.
+An online doctoral-level degree path is designed to afford graduates flexibility both in their academic and career pursuits.
+Learn more about the online Ph.D. in computer science, what to expect during the application process, how degree programs are structured.

 AccreditedSchoolsOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.